Search Our Site

 Category Archives: From the Library – A Weekly Column

 Charlotte Canelli is the library director of the Morrill Memorial Library in Norwood, Massachusetts.
-Read Charlotte’s column in the February 25, 2016 edition of the Norwood Transcript and Bulletin.
+Read Charlotte’s column in the April 21, 2016 issue of the Norwood Transcript and Bulletin.

-Bonnie Wyler is a Literacy/Outreach Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
-Read Bonnie’s column in the February 18, 2016 edition of the Norwood Transcript and Bulletin.
+Liz Reed is an Adult and Information Services Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
+Read Liz’s column in the April 14, 2016 edition of the Norwood Transcript and Bulletin.